junxit/us-congress-bills-117/metadata.md

 - 2022-06-17 — Placed on the Union Calendar, Calendar No. 286.
 - 2022-06-17 — Reported by the Committee on Homeland Security.
 H. Rept.
 117-375, Part I.
 - 2022-06-17 — Reported by the Committee on Homeland Security.
 H. Rept.
 117-375, Part I.
+- 2022-06-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-06-21 — Considered under suspension of the rules. (consideration: CR H5693-5695)
+- 2022-06-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5274.
+- 2022-06-21 — Mr. Swalwell moved to suspend the rules and pass the bill.
+- 2022-07-13 — Considered as unfinished business. (consideration: CR H6287)
+- 2022-07-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 429 - 0 (Roll no. 306). (text: 06/21/2022 CR H5693)
+- 2022-07-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 429 - 0 (Roll no. 306).